Jasmine Crowe

 Jasmine Crowe is an American singer, songwriter, musician, and music producer.
-Her single Chess Game charted at #28 on the US Billboard's Dance Club chart in 2020 and her co-write, Tiger, recorded by Hana charted at #30 on Japan's Billboard chart in 2025.
-Her single Breaking Things won Song of the Year in the John Lennon Songwriting Contest and her music has been featured on Temptation Island and Ghosted: Love Gone Missing.
+Her single Chess Game charted at #28 on the US Billboard's Dance Club chart in 2020 and her co-write, Tiger, recorded by Hana charted at #18 on Japan's Billboard chart in 2026.
+Her single Breaking Things won Song of the Year in the John Lennon Songwriting Contest and her music has been featured on Temptation Island, Ghosted: Love Gone Missing, and Running on Empty.

 Early life

 Jasmine Miranda Crowe was born in Hilo, Hawaii to parents Richard and Debra Crowe.
 Her father was an accomplished pianist and astronomer.
 She began playing the violin at three years old.
 She attended Young Music Studio and was a violinist in the Orchid Isle Youth Orchestra.
 Crowe learned to sing while listening to Broadway musical recordings, and eventually started performing locally.
 She began writing songs and learning music production as a teenager; she is self-taught on the piano, guitar, and ukulele.